BlackCapCoder/halovi/DOC.md

 # Loops

 A loop begins with the `<` character, and ends with `>` or `EOF`.
 Whatever is inside the loop will be executed repeatedly an infinite number of times, or until an error is produced.
+If prefixed by a number n, the loop will be executed n times, rather than infinite.
+If anything inside the loop fails the loop will break immediately, and program execution will proceed normally.

 # Numbers

 Any command may be prefixed with a number.
 This will repeat the command n times.
-When before a loop, the loop will be executed n times, rather than infinite.
-If anything inside the loop fails the loop will break immediately, and program execution will proceed normally.

 # Commands